-Leaflet: for Active Member: A leaflet titled "Understanding Your Referral to an Independent Doctor" to be issued with the IHRC and Legal & General III Health Liability Insurance forms.
+Leaflet: for Active Member: A leaflet titled "Understanding Your Referral to an Independent Doctor" to be issued with the IHRC, or chosen IRMP's consent form..

 IHCERTA1 III-health certificate - for currently active members;

 Flowchart: III-health Referral - A flow chart for the whole ill-health referral process.